Rick Barton (diplomat)

-Frederick "Rick" Barton (born September 5, 1949) is a United States diplomat, educator, and author.
+Frederick "Rick" Barton (born September 5, 1949) is an American diplomat, educator, and writer.
 He served as the founding Assistant Secretary of State for the Bureau of Conflict and Stabilization Operations at the U.S. Department of State until September 2014.
 Currently a lecturer at Princeton University's School of Public and International Affairs, he is also the co-director of the university's Scholars in the Nation's Service Initiative (SINSI) with his wife, Kit Lunney.

 Early years and education

-Rick Barton was born in Buenos Aires in 1949, the youngest son of a U.S. diplomat.
+Rick Barton was born in Buenos Aires in 1949, the youngest son of a U.S. diplomat and Nancy Hemenway Barton.
 During his childhood he lived in Spain, the Dominican Republic, Bolivia, and Mexico, as well as in Boothbay Harbor, Maine, and Bronxville, New York.
 He attended Deerfield Academy and earned a B.A. in government from Harvard College in 1971 and an M.B.A. from Boston University in 1982.
 He received an honorary doctorate from Wheaton College of Massachusetts in 2001.